-- Don’t skimp: You may have more expenses than ever; still, it’s important to keep in mind that every dollar you save now can earn you as much as $10 in retirement income.
+- Don’t skimp: You may have more expenses than ever; still, it’s important to keep in mind that every dollar you save now can potentially earn you as much as $10 in retirement income.

 - Protect your loved ones: Make sure the beneficiaries on all your accounts are up to date.
 If you don’t already have one, create a will.
 And determine if your life, disability* and homeowner’s insurance provides enough coverage for your family’s needs.